priv-kweihmann/oelint-adv/README.md

         return res
 ```

-for more details please see the function docstrings of the API
+For more details please see the function docstrings of the API.

 ## Defining a ruleset

 If you pass the option `--rulefile` you could define the rules to be checked and their severity via a simple json file.

-The rule file could look like this
+The rule file could look like this:

 ```json
 {